Tanantor/langgate/README.md

 | LANGGATE_MODELS | Path to the models data JSON file | ./langgate_models.json |
 | LANGGATE_ENV_FILE | Path to the .env file | ./.env |
 | LOG_LEVEL | Logging level | info |

+### Models Merge Behavior

+You can add additional models to LangGate's model registry by creating a `langgate_models.json` file in your working directory, or by setting the `LANGGATE_MODELS` environment variable to point to a custom JSON file.

+LangGate supports three modes for including extra models beyond those we ship with the package (`default_models.json`):
+- **merge** (default): Your defined models are merged with default models, with your models taking precedence
+- **replace**: Only your models are used
+- **extend**: your models are added to defaults, conflicts cause errors

+Configure this with `models_merge_mode` in your YAML configuration.

 Note:
 - If `langgate_models.json` is unset in your working directory, and no `LANGGATE_MODELS` environment variable is set, then the registry package default `langgate/registry/data/default_models.json` will be used.
 This file contains data on most major providers and models.